Why work in Sweden?

 2. Globalisation as a driving force

 With its small domestic market, export is vital to Sweden.
 The ambition to stay ahead of global competition makes for a dynamic business environment, where international talent is in high demand.
-And successful startups such as gaming developer King and financial technology, or fintech, service Klarna, show the way for others.
-The global outlook also means that it’s normally okay to speak English (knowing Swedish is a great benefit, though).
+Successful startups such as gaming developers King and Mojang and fintech technology service Klarna are showing the way for others.
+The global outlook also means that it’s okay to speak English at many Swedish companies (knowing Swedish is a great benefit, though).

 3. Consensus for the win